 Schwantesia triebneri L. Bolus

-Schwantesia triebneri is a low-growing succulent that forms a compact tuft of light grey to yellowish leaves.
+Schwantesia triebneri is a small succulent that forms a compact clump of fleshy, pale grey-green leaves arranged in pairs.
 The leaves are erect to spreading, narrow, triangular in cross-section, end in a short sharp pink point, up to 2.4 inches (6 cm) long, up to 0.4 inches (1 cm) wide, and up to 0.2 inches (5 mm) thick.
-They grow in opposite pairs.
-Flowers are yellow, up to 2 inches (5 cm) in diameter, and appear in winter.
+They are velvety, especially when young, and often with margins tinged in shades of red.

 How to Grow and Care